Chick Pea and Potato Curry

 Cook for 20-30 minutes until the potatoes are cooked

-Check for seasoning/spice and add more if needed
+Check for seasoning/spice and add more if needed and add more water if it gets dry

 Serve sprinkled with plenty of fresh coriander, pickles, chutneys and rice.